-The Company has self-assessed the data quality of its financed emissions, in line with the PCAF approach. and has quantified a weighted data quality score of 1.7 for its investment Scope 1 and 2 GHG emissions (High Quality = 1 Low Quality = 5), with over 98% of the data coming from either GHG emissions reported by the investments or quantified by the Investment Adviser using primary GHG source data.
+The Company has self-assessed the data quality of its financed emissions, in line with the PCAF approach. and has quantified a weighted data quality score of 1.6 (1.7 in 2023) for its investment Scope 1 and 2 GHG emissions (High Quality = 1 Low Quality = 5). with 96% of the data coming from either GHG emissions reported by the investments or quantified by the Investment Adviser using primary GHG source data.
 The highest score of 1, requires third-party verification of GHG disclosures, which is increasing at an investment level.